ETHSG-Fundle/.github/profile/README.md

 - **DAI and sDAI**: The user can also have the option to generate fixed yield from their funds through MakerDAO and SparkProtocol's DAI and sDAI

-- **Axelar**: Interchain donations were made possible because of Axelar message and token passing from Mantle and Linea to Goerli
+- **Axelar**: Interchain donations were made possible because of Axelar's message and token passing from Mantle and Linea to Goerli.
+We used a deployed aUSDC (Axelar Wrapped USDC) as the ERC20 token to send through Axelar's interchain communication protocol.

 - **Mantle**: We have deployed Donation Relayer contracts on Mantle for user who chose the network's hyperscale performance, data availability, and robust security